 Boris Dolgonos has advised on a wide range of mining issues, investment and financing transactions, including initial public offerings, high-yield and investment-grade debt offerings, structured product offerings, and privatizations.
 He has represented public and private corporations, investment banks and other financial institutions.
 Boris’ mining practice has focused on government representations and capacity development.
 These projects have included the negotiation of mining concessions, drafting model mining agreements, financing transactions, and intensive workshops on topics such as foreign investment, fiscal regimes and mining law and policy.
 Boris also regularly participates in conferences on providing assistance to governments in negotiating large-scale investment agreements.
 Boris serves on the board of directors of the International Senior Lawyers Project, a nonprofit organization dedicated to providing legal services for human rights and economic development throughout the world.
 Boris received a law degree from the University of Virginia and received his bachelor’s degree, magna cum laude, from Harvard University.

 His professional career spans a period of several years as a development economist at the United Nations Development Programme (UNDP), where he occupied senior level positions including Director of Operations Policies and Programmes, UN Resident Coordinator in the Democratic Republic of the Congo (DRC), Eritrea, and Cameroon.
-He has also been a member of the World Economic Forum’s Global Agenda Council (GAC) on fragile states and the GAC on the future of Minerals.
+He also was a member of the World Economic Forum’s Global Agenda Council (GAC) on fragile states and the GAC on the future of Minerals.
 He has provided consultancy services to several African countries on mining policy, minerals negotiations, and on the African Mining Vision.

 See Mr M’cleod’s website for further information and for his publications on the minerals sector: Sierraleonesignposts.com

-Professor Louis T. Wells is the Herbert F. Johnson Professor of International Management, Emeritus, Harvard Business School, where he taught courses and conducted research on international business, largely on investor-host government relations.
+Professor Louis T. Wells is the Herbert F. Johnson Professor of International Management, Emeritus, at Harvard Business School, where he taught courses and conducted research on international business, largely on investor-host government relations.
 His principal consulting activities have been for governments and international organizations on foreign investment policies and negotiations with foreign investors, particularly for mining.
 He has served as an expert in 10 investor-state arbitrations and written on the subject.
 In 1975, he and David N. Smith, of the Harvard Law School, wrote: Negotiating Third World Mineral Agreements: Promises as Prologue.
-For an overview of his books and articles see: http://www.hbs.edu/faculty/Pages/profile.aspx?facId=6573&facInfo=pub.
+For an overview of his books and articles see: www.hbs.edu/faculty/Pages/profile.aspx?facId=6573&facInfo=pub.